Driving lesson videos are one of the best ways to learn when you aren’t on a driving lesson.

 It was the other drivers’ fault because they were all racing each other.
-Two of the cars were full of boy racers and the other had a pensioner (that had never grown up) in a souped up car.
+Two of the cars were full of boy racers and the other had a pensioner (that had never grown up) in a souped-up car.
 They all tried to make up a story to somehow make it my fault because they knew they were to blame.

 The other drivers got together and started making up a story that the damage was already on my car.
 They were going to pretend that they hadn’t even been there and this hadn’t happened.
 Then a woman walking past started screaming and saying she’d been hit by us because she wanted to get some compensation money.

 This went on through solicitors for over two years.
-Because of this I decided I’d had enough and so I invested in my first camera system.
+Because of this, I decided I’d had enough and so I invested in my first camera system.

-My YouTube adventure beings
+My YouTube adventure begins

 I started out using my car CCTV system for protection purposes only.
 It was just there to make it easier to resolve crashes by proving exactly what had really happened.

 I started to get comments saying I should make more videos because they were great.
-A few subscribers turned into a few hundred and then into a few thousands.
+A few subscribers turned into a few hundred and then into a few thousand.
 After a year or so I was getting thousands of views per day and that’s when my video work really took off.